R-ArcGIS/r-bridge-install/README.md

 Install and update the R ArcGIS Bridge with this Python toolbox.

-**NOTE**: This release is a beta, and under active development.
-If you encounter problems, please [create an issue](https://github.com/R-ArcGIS/r-bridge-install/issues) so that we can take a look.
+**NOTE**: If you encounter problems, please [create an issue](https://github.com/R-ArcGIS/r-bridge-install/issues) so that we can take a look.

 Prerequisites